-'''

-2020 // Roztopy (Thaw) by Jędrzej Pasierski

-2019 // Skaza (Flaw) by Robert Małecki

-2018 // Tylko umarli wiedzą (Only the Dead Know) by Ryszard Ćwirlej

-2017 // R.I.P. by Mariusz Czubaj

-2016 // Czytanie z kości (Reading Bones) by Jakub Szamałek

-2015 // Przejęcie (Takeover) by Wojciech Chmielarz

-'''
+2021 // Wiosna zaginionych (Spring of the Missing) by Anna Kańtoch 2020 // Roztopy (The Thaw) by Jędrzej Pasierski Zygmunt Miłoszewski (for his entire oeuvre) 2019 // Skaza (Flaw) by Robert Małecki 2018 // Tylko umarli wiedzą (Only the Dead Know) by Ryszard Ćwirlej 2017 // R.I.P. by Mariusz Czubaj 2016 // Czytanie z kości (Reading Bones) by Jakub Szamałek 2015 // Przejęcie (Takeover) by Wojciech Chmielarz esearch by the National Library's Book and Readership Institute indicates an improvement in book reading in 2020.
+42 per cent of Poles confirmed that they had read at least one book, representing a rise of three percentage points compared with 2019, and the best result for six years.
+There are grounds for cautious optimism, but still, nearly 60 per cent of adult Poles are not interested in reading.